Content updated March 2026

 • Invoices for deductible expenses

-• Proof of residency (EU vs non-EU)
+• Proof of tax residency

-• Bank details (for refunds)
+• Bank details for refunds

-🧑💼 Do I Need a Fiscal Representative?
+Do You Need a Fiscal Representative?

 • Managing deadlines